-We offer two MRes courses, one in Public Health and one in Primary Care.
-Distinction between the two is based on the course units and research topics you choose.
+We offer three MRes courses, in Public Health, Primary Care and Dental Public Health.
+Distinction between the three is based on the course units and research topics you choose.

 Our course is ideal for Academic Clinical Fellows (ACFs) who wish to gain research experience in the field of primary care and public health.

 All of the course content is delivered online, enabling you to fit study around other commitments.
-A three-day residential induction is held in Manchester at the start of the course, but attendance is not compulsory.
+If possible, a face-to-face induction is held in Manchester at the start of the course, but attendance is not compulsory.
 There are both fully online and blended options where face-to-face sessions are planned.

 Learn with students from around the world